JOHN 15

 So we can see that the overwhelming use of the word is to simply lift or carry.
 For example, after John the Baptist had been beheaded, we read “And his disciples came, and took up the body, and buried it, and went and told Jesus”, Matthew 14:12.
 Or after the feeding of the five thousand, “and they took up of the fragments that remained twelve baskets full”, Matthew 14:20.

 So if the taking away is a lifting up, what is it a lifting up from?
 Here we must remember that a vine is not a fruit tree like an apple or pear, with a trunk and upright branches; it is a scrambler, like a clematis or a wisteria.
 In the wild, it relies on other shrubs to give it support.
 If it is cultivated, however, it must be artificially supported.
 And this was what was done, for the vine-dresser would train it along a trellis framework.
 This would allow air to circulate around the plant, and facilitate the ripening of the grapes.
-If this was not done, the branches as they hung near or on the ground would put down aerial roots and begin to draw their nutrients directly from the soil and not indirectly from the vine stock.
+If this was not done, the branches as they hung near or on the ground would put down aerial roots and begin to draw their nutrients from the soil and not from the vine stock.
 This is what is envisaged in this figure the Lord is using.
 When He speaks of a branch “that beareth not fruit” He means a branch that is not a fruit-bearing branch because it is not old enough, and which is in danger of not being fruitful in the future because instead of drawing the sap from the vine, it is drawing from the earth.
 This will compromise its future fruit-bearing potential, for it will form a plant of its own right if left, and will not be wholly of the vine.
 The branch is taken away from relying on the soil, to relying on the vine.
 So the taking away refers to the taking away from being in contact with the soil.

 A consideration of the prayer of the Lord Jesus to His Father as recorded in John 17 will help us here.
 He described the apostles, (and they represent all believers in this), as having been given to Him by His Father “out of the world”, verse 6.
 “Thine they were”, says He, “and thou gavest them me”.
 They were the Father’s, in Divine purpose, and now that they had believed His word, they had been given to the Son.
 But even though they have been given to the Son they remain the possession of the Father, for, as He said, “All mine are thine, and mine are thine”, verse 10; they belong equally to the Father and the Son.
 However, He was leaving the world, and was concerned for His own as they lived in an unholy world.
 So it is that He appeals to His Father as “Holy Father”, that He would keep those He had given Him “through thine own name”, that is His own personal name of Holy Father.
 The very holiness of God is to be the sanctifying environment in which they live.